kodo-pp/dbash/README.md

 - [ ] The database is being checked after reading
 - [x] Transaction IDs are validated
 - [ ] Key-value items are hash-verified
+- [ ] Database file format is identified by header
+- [ ] Modification availability is checked when appending to a transaction

 ## License
 DBash is distributed under conditions of GNU GPL license version 3 or later.